pak11273/toolkit/startup/contact-mail/zoho.md

 ## Create a new account on zoho using new gmail account

 - You will need a smart phone to get an access code for verification

+// TODO: redirect mail to owner and admin's email